-All students and employees are expressly prohibited from engaging in any form of unlawful harassing, discriminating, intimidating or retaliatory behavior or conduct ("prohibited conduct") in all interactions with each other, whether or not the interaction occurs during class or on or off campus.
-Visitors to campuses also shall not engage in prohibited conduct and may be barred for such prohibited conduct if other corrective measures are ineffective.
-Allegations of prohibited conduct occurring at clinical sites to which students are assigned shall be investigated in accordance with this procedure.
+All students and employees are expressly prohibited from engaging in any form of prohibited conduct in all interactions with each other, whether or not the interaction occurs during class or on or off campus.
+Visitors to campuses also shall not engage in prohibited conduct, and may be barred from campus.

-Any individual who has engaged in prohibited conduct will be subject to disciplinary action up to and including expulsion or dismissal.
+Any student or employee who has engaged in prohibited conduct will be subject to disciplinary action up to and including expulsion or dismissal.
 Nothing in this procedure shall be interpreted to interfere with any person's right to free speech as provided by the First Amendment to the Constitution of the United States of America.